UMD-ENEE408I/ENEE408I_Fall_2020/README.md

 **Note 1:** You do not need to fork this repo (since you were given write access).
 **Note 2:** After cloning should create, checkout, and work on your own branch instead of main.
 See the [Git Command Cheatsheet](http://rogerdudler.github.io/git-guide/files/git_cheat_sheet.pdf).
 **Note 3:** The `gitk` command will easily visualize the git tree. `gitk --all` will show you an even more detailed tree.
 Install with `sudo apt install gitk`.
 **Note 4:** When you are ready to share your work with the class through the `main` branch, a good way is to make a Pull Request.
-For example this file was commited with Pull Request #1.
+For example this file was commited with pull request #2.
 You can then comment on the pull request and have a discussion.

 Remember sharing your code with teammates is encouraged!
 If setup right your teammates can even import code from another teams folder instead of copy-pasting it.